emqx/cloud-docs/en_US/data_integration/redis_upstash.md

 1. Once you logged in, you can create a Redis Database by clicking on the **Create Database** button.

 2. Type a valid name.
 Select the region in which you would like your database to be deployed.
-To optimize performance, it is recommended to choose the region that is closest to your EMQX Cloud deployment's region.
+To optimize performance, it is recommended to choose the region that is closest to your deployment's region.

 3. Click **Create**.
 Now you have a serverless Redis Database.